Pain During Ovulation

 The word Mittelschmerz stems from a German phrase, meaning “middle pain,” as it usually occurs in the middle of the menstrual cycle.
 It's described as a one-sided lower abdominal pain that can happen every month during ovulation or come and go from month to month.
 Some women describe it as a dull ache, while others experience it as more severe or sharp.

-To understand why it happens, let's quickly review ovulation.
+To understand why it happens, let's quickly review ovulation2.
 Ovulation is when the ovary releases an egg to be fertilized if it meets with sperm.
 This usually occurs around day 14 of a 28-day cycle but can vary depending on your hormone levels and cycle length.

 During the first half of the menstrual cycle, follicle-stimulating hormone (FSH) and luteinizing hormone (LH) trigger the growth of ovarian follicles that contain eggs, but usually, only one will be released during ovulation.